Far-right politics: United Kingdom

-Since the 1970s, the NF's support has been in decline whilst Nick Griffin and the BNP grew in popularity.
-Around the turn of the 21st century, the BNP won a number of councillor seats.
-At its peak in the late 2000s, the party had 54 local council seats, one seat in the Greater London Assembly, two seats in the European Parliament, and were the official opposition in the Barking and Dagenham London Borough Council.
-They won almost a million votes in the 2009 European Parliament elections, and contested the majority of seats in the UK in the 2010 general election.
-The party's membership was 12,632, and its financial resources financial resources were an estimated £1,983,947.
+Since the 1970s, the NF's support has been in decline whilst Nick Griffin and the current British National Party (BNP) grew in popularity.
+Around the turn of the 21st century, the BNP won a number of council seats.
+At its peak in the late 2000s, the party had 54 local council seats, one seat in the London Assembly, two seats in the European Parliament, and were the official opposition in the Barking and Dagenham London Borough Council.
+The party received almost a million votes in the 2009 European Parliament elections, and contested the majority of UK parliamentary seats in the 2010 general election.
+The party's membership was 12,632 and its financial resources were an estimated £1,983,947.
+The BNP would record their highest ever vote in a general election with half a million or 1.9% of the popular vote.
+This is the highest ever vote for a British Far-right party.

 By the early 2010s the BNP saw its support and membership quickly collapse due to internal divisions caused by a disappointing performance in the 2010 elections.
 Griffin was ousted as leader in 2014 after losing his European Parliament seat, and since then the party has been in terminal decline under the leadership of Adam Walker.

 A number of breakaway groups have been established by former members of the BNP, such as Britain First by ex-councillor Paul Golding, the British Democrats by ex-MEP and leadership candidate Andrew Brons, as well as Patriotic Alternative by Mark Collett.
 UK Independence Party (UKIP) leader Nigel Farage claimed that his party absorbed much of the BNP's former voters during their electoral peak in the early 2010s.
-The party was accused of shifting towards far-right, anti-Islam politics under the leadership of Paul Nuttall and Gerard Batten during its decline the late 2010s.
+The party was accused of shifting towards far-right, anti-Islam politics under the leadership of Paul Nuttall and Gerard Batten during its decline in the late 2010s.
 Anti-Islam activist and former UKIP leadership candidate Anne Marie Waters established the far-right For Britain Movement, which gained a small number of ex-BNP councillors.
-It was deregistered in 2022, and subsequently a large portion of prominent far-right activists began coalescing around the British Democrats, which has quickly established itself as the UK's only far-right party with any electoral representation.
+It was deregistered in 2022, and subsequently a large portion of prominent far-right activists began coalescing around the British Democrats, which (following UKIP's loss of its few councillors on 4 May 2023, leaving it with only a few parish and town councillors) quickly established itself as the UK's only far-right party with any electoral representation.